How Long Does Nitrofurantoin Take To Work On A Uti

 While nitrofurantoin is generally well-tolerated, it can cause side effects in some individuals.
 Common side effects include nausea, headache, and diarrhea.
 If you experience any of these side effects, try taking the medication with food and staying well-hydrated.
 In most cases, these side effects are mild and resolve on their own.

-However, if you experience more severe side effects, such as persistent vomiting, severe abdominal pain, or signs of an allergic reaction (rash, itching, swelling, difficulty breathing), seek medical attention immediately.
-Although rare, nitrofurantoin can also cause more serious side effects like liver problems or nerve damage.
+Still, if you experience more severe side effects, such as persistent vomiting, severe abdominal pain, or signs of an allergic reaction (rash, itching, swelling, difficulty breathing), seek medical attention immediately.
+Still, although rare, nitrofurantoin can also cause more serious side effects like liver problems or nerve damage.
 Being aware of potential side effects and promptly reporting any concerns to your healthcare provider is crucial for ensuring your safety and well-being during treatment.

 FAQ